What are the values of black culture?

 Whenever we, in the black culture, stand up for ourselves or our beliefs, we are often regarded as the “angry black man” or the “angry black woman.”
 That often makes us the target of unfair criticism and shameful stares from the white race.

-We are looked at as if our emotions are out of place and insufficient or not worthy of notice, attention or bias.
-Unfortunately, we often acquiesce to the lie and believe that we are wrong for standing up for ourselves so we often opt to say and do little or nothing when racist events present to us.
+We are looked at as if our emotions are out of place and insufficient or not worthy of notice, attention, or confronting bias.
+Unfortunately, we often acquiesce to the lies and believe that we are wrong for standing up for ourselves so we often opt to say and do little or nothing when racist events present to us.

 When it comes to black culture, we foolishly believe that others have our best interest at heart, and we are too trusting of people outside the culture who often take advantage of us and our money.
-Once you give away a recipe to a killer dish in a restaurant, you no longer own the restaurant, and someone else does.
+Once you give away a recipe for a killer dish in a restaurant, you no longer own the restaurant, now someone else does.
+There is a reason patents and copyrights exist.

 This is what makes a business successful: we can do something better than other people can.
-We all know the (hi)story of Aunt Jemima, Uncle Ben, and Kentucky Fried Chicken; even Paula Deen stole dishes from Black people then claimed them as their own.
+We all know the (his)story of Aunt Jemima, Uncle Ben, and Kentucky Fried Chicken; even Paula Deen stole dishes from Black people and then claimed them as their own.
 They made millions and the black person was paid either a paltry wage or nothing at all.
-They weren’t educated and they didn’t know but they were utilized and taken advantage of because they didn’t understand business.
+They weren’t educated and they didn’t know but they were used and taken advantage of because they didn’t understand business or friendships.

-If I have a white manager, chances are we will also have a white agent and a white real estate agent and a white attorney, mainly because the people that we have in our circle often are the ones who recommend others to us from their circles.
+If I am a black celebrity and I have a white manager, chances are I will also have a white agent and a white real estate agent, and a white attorney, mainly because the people that we have in our circle often are the ones who recommend others to us … from their circles.
 This is why the sports industry is riddled with racism.
-There are no power players in the top positions who can utilize their black resources to help others OR they don’t have black resources either.
-We are not exactly innocent of having our culture stolen … see next
+There are few power players in the top positions who can utilize their black resources to help others OR they don’t have black resources either.
+We are not exactly innocent of having our culture stolen either.

 We are remarkably trusting of other cultures but not our own black culture we don’t often trust each other.
 We are constantly under the impression that we are out to hurt each other and to take what we have earned from each other but that is not often the same insight that we have when it comes to different cultures infiltrating black culture.
 We call each other haters and jealous, manipulators and thieves and we were taught to think this way by the people we trust.